mainflux/sdk-py/docs/users.md

 User Password reset request.

-Generates a reset token and sends and email  with link for resetting password.
+Generates a reset token and sends an email to the user with link for resetting password.

-params:  referrer email: str - this is the host being sent by the browser.  the email is part of the header.  url: str.
+params:  referrer email: str - this is the host being sent by the browser.
+The email must be valid preferably gmail and ensure that the email is   already linked to a user as their identity in the database.
+The email is part of the header.  url: str - http://localhost/reset-request